artpersona/midtermexam/README.md

 SELECT COUNT(DISTINCT job_id)"Number of Jobs" from "perez_MidtermExam".employees;
 - 10
 SELECT  department_id "Department", AVG(salary)"Average Salary", COUNT(*) "No. of Employees" from "perez_MidtermExam".employees GROUP BY department_id HAVING department_id = 90;

+- my node js scripts are located in the hr branch of this repository